 A few things to check when adding an attachment:

 Now that you know how to write a professional email, here are the last steps to verify before clicking "send."
 When reviewing your message, you want to make sure you meet all the criteria mentioned above and correct any errors.
+These email writing skills are essential for effective email communication.

 Once these elements are checked, your first professional email draft is ready to take flight!